-RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION JULY 31, 2022
+NORTH PARKWAY MUNICIPAL MANAGEMENT DISTRICT NO. 1 RECONCILIATION OF THE GOVERNMENTAL FUNDS BALANCE SHEET TO THE STATEMENT OF NET POSITION JULY 31, 2022

-Total Fund Balances - Governmental Funds

-Amounts reported for governmental activities in the Statement of Net Position are different because:

-Construction in progress in governmental activities are not current financial resources and, therefore, are not reported as assets in the governmental funds.

-Certain liabilities are not due and payable in the current period and, therefore, are not reported as liabilities in the governmental funds.
-These liabilities at year end consist of:

-Due to Developer \$ (317,141) Accrued Interest Payable (1,649,116) Bonds Payable (94,604,336)

-Total Net Position - Governmental Activities
+Total Fund Balances - Governmental Funds \$ 71,912,024 Amounts reported for governmental activities in the Statement different because: of Net Position are Construction in progress in governmental activities are not currer and, therefore, are not reported as assets in the governmental func 12,014,380 Certain liabilities are not due and payable in the current period ar reported as liabilities in the governmental funds.
+These liabilities of: Due to Developer \$ (317) ,141) Accrued Interest Payable (1,649) ,116) Bonds Payable (94,604 ,336) (96,570,593) Total Net Position - Governmental Activities \$ (12,644,189)

+The accompanying notes to the financial statements are an integral part of this report.